 Inspired by this story?

 For more information about studying biomedical science, please visit our BSc (Hons) Biomedical Science course and MSc Biomedical Science page.
-For more information about our range of courses within the School of Biomedical and Healthcare Sciences, please visit the school page.
+For more information about our range of courses within the School of Biomedical Sciences, please visit the school page.

 Want to find similar alumni?